Gfolborg/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create a Client (Windows 10 22H2) and Domain Controller (Windows Server 2022) virtual machines
+- Create and configure Client (Windows 10 22H2) and Domain Controller (Windows Server 2022) virtual machines on Azure
-- Log on to both VM's and check the connectivity between the 2 VM's
+- Install and configure Active Directory
-- On the Domain Controller
+- Connect Client to Domain Controller
-- Step 4
+- Create Users to add to Active Directory

 <h2>Deployment and Configuration Steps</h2>